euclidjda/value-investing-studies/README.md

 $ cd value-investing-studies
 ```

 to navigate into your newly cloned directory.
-To install the necessary dependencies, use the command
+To install the necessary dependencies, use the command:

 ```bash
 $ Rscript install_dependecies.R